Bandyer/Bandyer-Cordova-Plugin/README.md

 ## Plugin listen for errors/events
 To listen for events and/or errors register
-Check the documentation [here](enums/events.html) for a complete list
+Check the documentation [here](docs/enums/events.html) for a complete list.

 Example: